sebaB003/tpsx/README.md

 # TPSX

-TPSX or topics extraction is package that you can use to extract topics from a text
+TPSX or topics extraction is a package that you can use to extract topics from a text

 ## Technologies
 *TPSX* is built using: